w3f/polkadot-wiki/docs/learn-polkadot-host.md

 - Networking components such as Libp2p that facilitates network interactions.
 - State storage and the storage trie along with the database layer.
-- Consensus engine for GRANDPA and BABE (some logic exists on the runtime).
+- Consensus engine for GRANDPA and BABE.
 - Wasm interpreter and virtual machine.
 - Low level primitives for a blockchain, such as cryptographic primitives like hash functions.